 Some scams are cookie cutter with the same property being posted at multiple locations around the country and the exact same emails being sent to prospects.

 - Check out this one former real estate agent’s experience trying to catch a rental scammer in the act, and see the extent of how instant scammers are and how easy it might be to fall for it if you do not know which signs to watch out for.

-Other rental scams that target tenants can be more in depth and actually involve con artists presenting themselves as a landlord and showing vacant properties to collect security deposits and rent in cash and then disappearing, like one woman in New York that even receive working keys to a unit that she had no claim to after forking over lots of money.
+Other rental scams that target tenants can be more in-depth and actually involve con artists presenting themselves as a landlord and showing vacant properties to collect security deposits and rent in cash and then disappearing, like one woman in New York that even received working keys to a unit that she had no claim to after forking over lots of money.

 Tenants Are Not The Only Targets of Rental Scams

 There have been cases of landlords that fall victims to online scams as well.
 This can happen by a potential tenant who mails a check for more than the original move-in costs and asks for a refund of the extra money.
 A trusting landlord may refund the money before the check clears, and wind up with a bounced check and a negative balance.

 What you can do as a property manager?

 To help protect the industry, report any listing that you come across that presents red flags of a potential scam.
 Add watermarks or your business’s brand to images of your rental property so deter scammers from using your property’s photos in their scams.
 Always screen your tenants to verify an applicant’s identity and reduce your potential risks.
 And always wait for a check to clear before refunding over-payment or handing over the keys.